 If you are planning a week's holiday, we advise you to alternate land and sea side visits to enjoy the diversity of the landscapes.
 Take a boat trip around the various archipelagos off the coast, visit the forts and observe the protected animal species living on the islands.

-Routes for all profiles
+City hikes for all profiles

 It is essential to determine your possibilities before choosing your itinerary and to adapt it to your abilities in order to make the most of your stay.